 You’re the customer and the customers always right, right?
 Wrong, well, in some respects.
 Some tailors do simply make from customer requests.
 There are tailors who simply cut, and there are those that do both; design for you and cut.
 It’s all about choosing which you’d prefer.
 If you have a clearly defined sense of style and you know exactly what looks good on you, then a tailor who will simply follows your request will be a good choice for you.
 If you, on the other hand have no idea and want clear guidance, because quite frankly you’ve got your day job and don’t quite fancy another, then choose a tailor who can also design for you.
-We work with you whilst guiding and offering ideas that we know will make you look 100x better!
+I work with you whilst guiding and offering ideas that I know will make you look 100x better!
 Which would you prefer?

 Headteacher of Eltham college, Guy Sanderson said:

 ''Alexandra has gently (and correctly!) persuaded me out of my former choice of dull, but safe, grey suits into much more appropriate colours.
 I would never have bought anything in bright blue before and certainly not in burnt orange, but both get endless compliments when I wear them.''